damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 - Please make sure that your own information stays up to date, and reach out to People Ops if you need any help in doing so.
 - Please make sure that your address and phone information are written in such a way that your team mates can reach you from a different country.
 So, for example, include `+[country code]` in front of your phone number.

+## Letter of Employment
+<a name="letter-of-employment"></a>

+If you need a letter from GitLab verifying your employment/contractor status, please send the request to People Ops citing what information is needed.
+For example, monthly fee, salary, start date, title, etc. People ops will send you the letter once it is completed.

 ## Office addresses
 <a name="addresses"></a>